 It’s challenging, I know, to love a neighbor who is difficult to love or who is different than you.
-Whenever I struggle with loving a neighbor I always think of someone close to me whom I will always love despite our many differences.
+Whenever I struggle with loving a neighbor I always think of someone biologically related to me whom I will always love despite our many differences.

-I don’t disclose that lightly nor do I state that negatively.
-I love my brother with all of my heart, but I do not condemn nor do I condone his homosexual lifestyle.
+I love this person with all of my heart, but I do not condemn nor do I condone the lifestyle of this individual.
 If I did, it would be hypocritical to everything I believe in.